|Abbreviation||FT / PT|

 • Professional Practice

-Master programme students may choose elective courses from six categories.
+Master programme students may choose elective courses from the platforms.
 These courses can be taken in either the first or the second year, or in an optional summer semester after the first year:

-The pedagogy of the MArch programme is focused on design studios, supported by required core courses and elective seminars in Architectural History and Theory, Urbanism and Habitation, Technology and Sustainability, Digital Media and Design Computation, Practice and Management, as well as opportunities for Independent Studies.
+The pedagogy of the MArch programme is focused on design studios, supported by required core courses and elective seminars in the platforms, namely Materials, Technologies, Robotics (MTR), Ecologies, Sustainability, Regeneration (ESR), Living, Cities/Rural (LCR), Geographies, Landscapes, Infrastructure (GLI), Politics, Art and Media (PAM), Practices of Architecture (PA), and History, Theory and Criticism (HTC).
 This structure aims to enable students to explore the boundaries of disciplinary knowledge with methodological rigour while engaging critically with the constraints of contemporary practice.
-In the first three semesters of the programme, students select from Architecture and Urban Design Studio courses offered by staff with a diverse range of backgrounds and expertise.
+In the first three semesters of the programme, students select from Design Studio courses offered by staff with a diverse range of backgrounds and expertise.
 These design studios serve as the testing ground for skills and knowledge acquired in seminars and lecture courses.

-In the final semester of the Architecture and Urban Design course, students focus on a self-directed design thesis, formulated individually and supervised by staff in the Department, as a conclusion of the MArch curriculum.
+In the final semester of the Design Studio course, students focus on a self-directed design thesis, formulated individually and supervised by staff in the Department, as a conclusion of the MArch curriculum.
 In addition to demonstrating satisfactory ability in the technical aspects of architectural practice, the thesis should produce innovative work that extends and enriches knowledge in the broader field of architecture.

 Through an expanding network of international institutional links, the MArch programme offers a wide variety of joint studios, sponsored studios, and other forms of collaborative teaching and learning, in which there are opportunities for travel and academic exchanges abroad, knowledge exchange within the community and in China, direct contact to fabricators in industry, and experiential learning on real-world projects.